 At UD I studied biology and concentrated on biotechnology and chemistry.
 At Harvard I studied virology and human immunology.
 I researched how HIV infection changes the infected cells and what it means for the infected person.

 Postdoc at the Immune Disease Institute in Boston Mass

-As a kid (and really even now as something closer to a grown-up) I was always interested in how things worked, from lawn mowers to medicines.
+As a kid ( I was always interested in how things worked, from lawn mowers to medicines.
 I spent a lot of time watching the US TV shows about science and nature like Mr. Wizard and NOVA.
 I was always getting into trouble if left to my own devices, so my parents kept me in summer classes where I learned photography, physics, weaving, metal smithing and stained glass among other things.

 When I finally went for my PhD, I took a long time.
 I’m very easily interested in new things, and not so great and exploring one eensy weensy problem.
 In my position as a Science and Innovation Officer, I have to learn about a wide range of topics, from biofuels to synthetic biology, and be able to speak to them with some authority.
 I spend my days talking to scientists about their work and talking to people in central government about what questions they think are important for the UK.
 Then we try to support collaborations between the best UK and US scientists to push the field forward!

 My job is challenging (especially as an American learning the UK system!) and a lot of fun.
 I travel to scientific conferences, talk to fascinating people and use all of the knowledge that I’ve acquired to hopefully improve society and accelerate the pace of scientific research.

 I follow new scientific discoveries in my region and build collaborations between US and UK scientists.